MxSLmafao/SunnyMovies/README-passwords.md

 - Each password must be unique
 - Passwords are case-sensitive
-- Each password gets locked to the first browser that uses it
+- Each password gets locked to the first IP address that uses it
-- If someone tries to use the same password from a different browser, they will be blocked
+- If someone tries to use the same password from a different IP address, they will be blocked

 ### Default Passwords